Who are we?

 Ellen Rushe

-Ellen is a postdoctoral researcher in University College Dublin working on sign language recognition as part of SignON.
+Ellen is a postdoctoral researcher in Trinity College Dublin working on sign language recognition as part of SignON.
 She completed her PhD at the Insight Centre for Data Analytics in University College Dublin.
 She also holds a MSc in computer science from UCD and a BA in music technology from Maynooth University.
 Her research interests include deep learning for data streams and novelty detection.

 Ruth Holmes